shriyutha/Boston-Airbnb/README.md

 This will open the iPython Notebook software and project file in your browser.

 #### Data:
-The data used in this project was acquired from airbnb repo for Boston city using the following link.
+The data used in this project was acquired from airbnb repo for Boston city using the following link data@insideairbnb.com

 create a data directory containing the following required downloaded files from the above repo: